 South of the border in Mexico, however, the affordable-housing market looks to not only hold up, but continue growing at double-digit rates.

 Before we get to the reasons why Mexican homebuilders stand a better chance than most, it's worth pointing out that because of Mexico's close economic ties to the U.S. (80% of the country's exports are sold here), widespread investor outlook for the Mexican economy is just a few shades north of dire.
 As a result, the country's stocks -- even its bluest blue chips -- have been pounded.

-It was seeing that stock-price decline next to the third-quarter results -- which showed a 17% year-over-year revenue increase and healthy operating income growth -- that prompted me to start looking harder at Homex and its market opportunity.
+It was seeing that stock-price decline next to operations that are holding up reasonably -- EBITDA was up 10% in Q4 and the company expects demand to increase 10% this year -- that prompted me to start looking harder at Homex and its market opportunity.